 To provide clarification to the Regional Water Boards, the State Water Board’s Office of Chief Counsel issued a memorandum dated February 11, 1993 regarding the “Definition of ‘Maximum Extent Practicable’.”
 In the memorandum, the State Water Board interpreted the MEP standard to entail “a serious attempt to comply,” and that under the MEP standard, “practical solutions may not be lightly rejected.”
 The memorandum states, “[i]n selecting BMPs which will achieve MEP, it is important to remember that municipalities will be responsible to reduce the discharge of pollutants in storm water to the maximum extent practicable.
 This means choosing effective BMPs, and rejecting applicable BMPs only where other effective BMPs will serve the same purpose, the BMPs would not be technically feasible, or the cost would be prohibitive.”
 The memorandum suggests several factors to be considered when choosing BMPs, including effectiveness, regulatory compliance, public acceptance, cost, and technical feasibility.
+While BMP selection cannot be based solely on cost, the memorandum explains “Where a choice may be made between two BMPs that should provide generally comparable effectiveness, the discharger may choose the least expensive alternative and exclude the more expensive BMP.”
 The memorandum further states that, “[a]fter selecting a menu of BMPs, it is of course the responsibility of the discharger to ensure that all BMPs are implemented.”

 The Order includes programmatic requirements in six areas pursuant to 40 CFR section 122.26(d)(2)(iv), including numeric design standards for stormwater runoff from new development and significant redevelopment consistent with the federal MEP standard (see State Water Board Order WQ 2000-11, the “LA SUSMP Order”).
 The Order also includes requirements for a program effectiveness assessment, which includes periodically evaluating and modifying or adding control measures, consistent with the concept that MEP is an evolving and flexible standard.